Beng-brown/the-greenbank-pub/README.md

 - [font awsome](https://fontawesome.com/) for the icons used
 - General coding niggles helped by [W3School](https://www.w3schools.com/)
 - [Kevin Powel-Learn flexbox](https://youtu.be/u044iM9xsWU) youtube video
--  Code institute "love running"- Loosley based my "reviews" section on their "time" section.
+-  Code institute "love running"- Loosely based my "reviews" section on their "time" section.

 # Acknowledgments

-Special thanks to my Tutor- Pasquele & Mentor-Jack for their help and guidence throughout this project.
+Special thanks to my Tutor- Pasquale & Mentor-Jack for their help and guidance throughout this project.
 As well as staff at the Greenbank Pub for being the site guinea pigs and for their constant feedback throughout the project.